-Plants deserve that the best possible care be provided to them from day 1 of being planted.
+Plants deserve that you provide them the best possible care from day 1.

 Each of the information pages on this website will guide you regarding this.
-Here are a few major guidelines to keep in mind:
+Here are a few major guidelines to get you started:

 Generally speaking, any plant purchased in a pot or container can be planted to the ground from spring to fall.